-• Participant Safeguards.
-When the state specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an arm that exceeds the cost limit in order to assure the participant's health and welfare, the state has established the follow safeguards to avoid an adverse impact on the participant (check each that applies): ount The participant is referred to another waiver that can accommodate the individual's needs.
-Additional services in excess of the individual cost limit may be authorized.
-Specify the procedures for authorizing additional services, including the amount that may be authorized: Other safeguard(s) Specify: L a.
+The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
+The state will submit a waiver amendment to CMS to adjust the dollar amount.
+The following percentage that is less than 100% of the institutional average: Spec cify percent: Othe er: Spec eify: Appendix B: Pa articipant Access and Eligibility Individual Cost Limit (2 of 2) Answers provided in Appendix B-2-a indicate that you do not need to complete this section. aplementation of the Individual Cost Limit.
+When an individual cost limit is specified in Item B-2-a, ocedures that are followed to determine in advance of waiver entrance that the individual's health and welfare I within the cost limit: participant's co afeguards.
+When the state specifies an individual cost limit in Item B-2-a and there is a change in the ondition or circumstances post-entrance to the waiver that requires the provision of services in an amount ne cost limit in order to assure the participant's health and welfare, the state has established the following avoid an adverse impact on the participant (check each that applies): icipant is referred to another waiver that can accommodate the individual's needs. al services in excess of the individual cost limit may be authorized.
+Specify the he procedures for authorizing additional services, including the amount that may be authorized: feguard(s) Specify:

+a.
 Unduplicated Number of Participants.
 The following table specifies the maximum number of unduplicated participants who are served in each year that the waiver is in effect.
 The state will submit a waiver amendment to CMS to modify the number of participants specified for any year(s), including when a modification is necessary due to legislative appropriation or another reason.
 The number of unduplicated participants specified in this table is basis for the costneutrality calculations in Appendix J: